-The majority of the local population is in favour of mining as mining enjoys a solid public reputation thanks to its centuries-old history and the ever-growing wealth brought to Saxony as a result.
-Through coal and metal resources, Saxony became the second region in Europe to have been industrialised after England.
+In the Free State of Saxony lignite is extracted in four open-cast mines, and nearly 300 small and medium enterprises produce aggregates, industrial minerals and hard rock.
+Mining enjoys a solid public reputation thanks to its centuries-old history and the ever-growing wealth brought to Saxony as a result.
 The region also supports the current return to ore and spar mining and is one of the world's best explored regions from a geological and geophysical perspective.
-The Saxon State Ministry for Economic Affairs, Labour and Transport is the state's supreme mining authority and responsible for the strategic focus of Saxon raw material policy, with one out of three policies being related to mining and metallurgy.
+The Saxon State Ministry for Economic Affairs, Labour and Transport is the state's supreme mining authority and responsible for the strategic focus of Saxon raw material policy.